luojessica/dsci310-ia5/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

+**NOTE: This is a toy package created for DSCI310 as a practice in package creation.**

 # ia5.regexcite

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of ia5.regexcite is to provide
+The goal of regexcite is to make regular expressions more exciting!

 ## Installation